arthuro555/GDevelop/newIDE/README.md

 This will open the app in your web browser.

-Images resources, GDJS Runtime, extensions will be copied in resources, and [libGD.js](https://github.com/4ian/GDevelop.js) will be downloaded automatically.
+Images resources, GDJS Runtime, extensions will be copied in resources, and [libGD.js](https://github.com/4ian/GDeveloppe.js) will be downloaded automatically.
 If you wish, you can
-[build libGD.js by yourself](https://github.com/4ian/GDevelop.js) (useful if you modified GDevelop native code like extensions).
+[build libGD.js by yourself](https://github.com/4ian/GDeveloppe.js) (useful if you modified GDeveloppe native code like extensions).

 > Note for Linux: If you get an error message that looks like this:
 > `Error: watch GD/newIDE/app/some/file ENOSPC` then follow the instructions [here](https://stackoverflow.com/questions/22475849/node-js-error-enospc) to fix.